rcode321/konnekjs/README.md

 # Social Media App - Vanilla Javascript
-**Social Media App**: "This app have a same functionality like tweeter and other social media platform. user can create a post, delete a post and follow each other.``CRUD`` - ``Operration.`` plus you can send a message/chat to each other."
+**Social Media App**: "This app have a same functionality like twitter and other social media platform. user can create a post, delete a post and follow each other.``CRUD`` - ``Operration.`` plus you can send a message/chat to each other."

 <br>